Jeanne-1/Data-preprocessing/README.txt

 Features:
 - load your dataset
 - data visualization
-- data cleaning (remove redundancy, deal with incomplete data, OUTLIERS and NOISE should be a specific part)
+- data cleaning (remove redundancy, deal with incomplete data, OUTLIERS and NOISE - notion incoming)
 - data transformation (discretization, normalization, standardization)
 - data reduction (dimensionality and numerosity)
 - download your cleaned dataset

 - choice of the feature to predict

+Features incoming:
 - choice of features to stock but don't analyze (IDs)
 - button for automatically preprocess with analyze of what have been done

-TO ADD: multicenter studies (data integration) --> add column (for the center) and modify the data accordingly cancel last modification encode the data which is not numeric to see the heatmap + chose the cat to analyze (to remove id for instance)
+- multicenter studies (data integration) --> add column (for the center) and modify the data accordingly
+- cancel last modification
+- add a condition to handle MV
+- other ways of normalize and standardize

+Pages incoming:
+- learn to preprocess your data.
+3 levels (begginer, Python friendly, recap of the notion)
+- divide each step in pages to avoid waiting period